OpenTreeOfLife/pta/README.md

 The response will be json data object with a key `treeids` mapping to a list (possibly empty) of tree id values corresponding to trees in the nexson file that were processed.
-The phylogeny-taxonomy alignment data can be retrieved from the json object using these tree ids as keys.
+The phylogeny-taxonomy alignment data for each tree can be retrieved from the json object using these tree ids as keys.

+## Caveats

+* At present little if any sanity checking is done and informative error messages are nonexistent.

+* **Please note**, the app process will use about 1.8 GB of RAM, because it keeps the entire Open Tree Taxonomy in memory.
+After launching the app, the first request to the service will be a bit slow as this is loaded.